openequella/openequella.github.io/guides/RestAPIGuide.md

 Please note that all HTTP requests made to the REST endpoints are not application/x-www-form-urlencoded requests.
 The content-type of PUT and POST requests must be application/json, except in special cases such as uploading files.
 Various web browser plug-ins exist which allow you to easily issue HTTP requests to REST endpoints and provide access to the HTTP headers and various HTTP verbs such as DELETE which are not normally available within the browser.

-The integration pack (available for download from your institution admin site: http://my.inst.edu/institutions.do?method=admin) contains example code for invoking the EQUELLA REST services via Java or Python.
+The integration pack (available for download from your institution admin site: http://my.inst.edu/institutions.do?method=admin) contains example code for invoking the openEQUELLA REST services via Java or Python.
 A document is included with the Java example which gives a explanation of the code.

 ## Authorization